payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-the-recurring-payments-for-a-card.md

     <tr>
       <td>
-        billingCurrency\
+        billingCurrency
         **mandatory**
       </td>

       <td>
-        This field must be passed as “INR” .
+        This field must be passed as "INR" .
       </td>

       <td>